athaigueperse/ada-template-website/README.md

 For a more fine-grained analysis, we decided to look at the seasonal variations of several subsets of beer styles.
 First, we considered the 10 beer styles with the highest average predicted rating by the model.

 The line plot for the top-rated beer styles shows subtle fluctuations across seasons.
-Predicted ratings for styles like American Double/Imperial Stout and Quadruple (Quad) remain consistently high with minimal variation.
+Predicted ratings for styles like American Double/Imperial Stout, Gueuze, Quadruple (Quad) remain consistently high with minimal variation.

 For instance, the predicted ratings for American Double/Imperial Stout are 4.85 in the spring, 4.84 in summer and 4.85 in winter.
 We concluded from these results that for the highest-rated beer styles, ratings are consistent regardless of the season.